 Abuse is not the only way prison officers and guards can mistreat inmates.
 Neglect is also a civil rights violation.
 Those in charge can be neglectful by failing to:

 - Protect against or respond to assault or rape by other prisoners

 - Prevent suicide

-If you or a family member suffered abuse or another civil rights violation as a prison inmate, you may have a right to seek compensation for that harm.
+If you or a family member suffered abuse or other civil rights violation as a prison inmate, you may have a right to seek compensation for that harm.
 But there is no time to waste.

-Based in Philadelphia, Gay & Chacker fights on behalf of mistreated prisoners in state and federal prisons and county jails.
+Based in Philadelphia, Gay & Chacker fights on behalf of mistreated inmates in state and federal prisons and county jails.
 We have a reputation for winning compensation for those injured by an officer’s negligence or misconduct.
 Our firm can investigate your situation, get answers, and get to work seeking justice and compensation for the harm done.
 Call us for a free consultation with an experienced civil rights lawyer.